epfl-ada/ada-2021-project-madam/README.md

 ### Repo Architecture
 <pre>
 ├─── src
+│   ├─── contractions.py : file containing the table necessary to expand contractions
-│   ├─── prep_pipeline.py : pipeline to process the quotes and create dataframe that contains all the needed features for analysis
+│   ├─── load_models_data.py : functions to automatically download all packages from nltk and spacy │   ├─── prep_pipeline.py : pipeline to process the quotes and create dataframe that contains all the needed features for analysis
 │   ├─── prep_utilities.py : functions to do NLP tasks and engineer features for the dataset │   ├─── sampling_data.py : functions to generate a 1/20 sample of all the quotes